-In view of the judgment of the EFTA Court mentioned above and relevant case-law of the CJEU, the Authority considers that this obligation of declaration and approval by MAST goes beyond the checks allowed under Article 5 of Directive 89/662/EEC.
+In view of the judgement of the EFTA Court mentioned above and relevant case-law of the CJEU, the Authority considers that this obligation of declaration and approval by MAST constitutes a veterinary check which goes beyond the checks allowed under Article 5 of Directive 89/662/EEC.
 This administrative practice is thus incompatible with Directive 89/662/EEC, and in particular Article 5 thereof.